 Bristol’s Promise has set up a community for those who want to learn more about Adverse Childhood Experiences and Trauma Responsive Care.

-Our Trauma Responsive Care Community meets the fourth Thursday of every other month from 10a – 12p.
+Our Northeast Tennessee Trauma Responsive Care Network meets the fourth Thursday of every other month from 10a – 12p.
 Pre-COVID we met at The Summit Companies in Bristol, TN, but have since moved online.
 This group is open to the public and we welcome those who want to learn more about ACEs and Trauma Responsive Care.

 Meeting months are: February, April, June, August, October, December